scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 #### Rego script​

 In order to add a verification script you must provide a `verify` rule in your script.
-A Rego script can be provided in two forms: as an embedded code snippet in the `rego` section or as a dedicated file using the `path` field.
+A Rego script can be provided in two forms: as an embedded code snippet in the `script` section or as a dedicated file using the `path` field.

 By default `valint` looks for a `.valint.rego` file.